Last updated: 26 October 2020

 - Right to rectification – According to article 16 of the GDPR, you are entitled to obtain rectification of inaccurate personal data concerning you and to have incomplete personal data completed.

 - Right to erasure – Under certain circumstances, you are according to article 17 of the GDPR entitled to have the personal data erased.
 This is the so-called “right to be forgotten”.

 - Right to restriction of processing – Under certain circumstances, you are according to article 18 of the GDPR entitled to restrict the processing of the personal data that Bambora carries out.

 - Right to data portability – You are according to article 20 of the GDPR entitled to receive the personal data (or have the Data directly transmitted to another data controller) in a structured, commonly used and machine-readable format from Bambora.

 - Right to object – According to article 21 of the GDPR, you are entitled to object to certain processing activities conducted by Bambora on the personal data, such as all Bambora’s processing of the personal data based on Bambora’s legitimate interest.

-Finally, you also have the right to lodge a complaint with the data protection supervisory authority, which in Sweden (the seat of Bambora) is Datainspektionen.
-You can contact Datainspektionen by sending an e-mail to email@example.com or by calling +468-657 61 00.
+Finally, you also have the right to lodge a complaint with the privacy protection supervisory authority, which in Sweden (the seat of Bambora) is Integritetsskyddsmyndigheten.
+You can contact Integritetsskyddsmyndigheten by sending an e-mail to email@example.com or by calling +468-657 61 00.

 We employ appropriate technical and organizational security measures to help protect your personal data against loss and to guard against access by unauthorized persons.
 Appropriate security measures we have taken include implementing secure private connections, traceability, incident recovery and access limitations.
 We regularly review our security policies and procedures to ensure our systems are secure and protected.